srija1234/MastersSem1/README.md

 # MastersSem1
-This repository contains the projects proposed in the Masters degree 1st semester
+This repository in 'Master' branch contains the projects proposed in the Masters degree 1st semester